b-rodrigues/cookbook_r_nixpkgs/cookbook.md

 file to learn about other common attributes that could need to be overridden.

 ## Recipe 4: packages that need a dependency that must be overridden

+Sometimes it is not the attribute of a package that needs to be overriden, but one of its dependencies.

 https://github.com/NixOS/nixpkgs/pull/293081